OneBobone/SyncServer/README.md

 - Log in to **Spotify** on the MPS4 using your preferred browser (Chrome or Edge).
 - Install this application.
 It will install as a service.
+- Once launched a webserver is available on port 9000.
-- Navigate to this page.
+- Navigate to localhost:9000/intro.html

 ---